phong-et/nkshop/README.md

 "# nkshop"

 # Features in Future

-- Server RESTful API to fetch, statistic product by multi-conditions
-- Client Single Page to view, filter, statistic product
+    - Sync review
-- Server GraphQL to insert delete update product, review
+    - Latest review page
+    - Fetch new product
+    - Statistic charts
+    - Admin page (desktop)
+    - User page (mobile)

 # Server RESTful API
+- Server RESTful API
+    - products:
+        - /review/update/:productId
+        - /currentreviews/:productId
+        - /latest
+        - /add

-- fetchProductByPriceAndReviewCount
+        - /new/listid/:pageRange
-    - input range of page to statistic
-    - data json return :
-        ```js
-        {
-            productId:1234,
-            Price:'100$',
-            ratringCount:5
-            title:'Product title'
-        }
-        ```
+        ...

-# Server GraphQL
+# Knowledge
     - Don't use Sequelize.
 Because It's a promise-based ORM(Object Relational Mapping).
 Examples of ORMs are nHibernate, Entity Framework, Dapper and more...
     - Mongodb is a ODM (Object Document Mapper) so we can't apply ORM tool to Mongodb

-# Knowledge

-# Bypass cloudflare JS challenge
+    - Bypass cloudflare JS challenge
-    This site was built using [GitHub Pages](https://pages.github.com/).
+    - Recursive return value
+    - Recursive delete all files and folders.
+    - Clean code
+    - Design pattern
+        - Core lib
+        - Each function is one task.
+    - fastify vs express
+        - fastify : don't work with ip and linux
+        - express is more better

 # Test output all date functions
     d.toLocaleDateString() => 11/14/2019